dergigi/dergigi.github.io/collections/_posts/2022-09-25-creativity.markdown

 [^fn-made-of-love]: [We are made of love.][made-of-love]
 [made-of-love]: {{ '/assets/images/photography/2022-09-25-creativity/made-of-love.png' | absolute_url }}

 We are meant to create.
-Which, of course, is the root of all creativity.
+Which, of course, is the root of all creativity.[^fn-last]

 {% include image.html name="root-of-creativity.jpg" %}

 ---

+[^fn-last]: All images were generated using Midjourney.
+Prompts are given as captions.
+Photorealistic images were generated using `--testp`.
+'The fall of skyscrapers' and 'God speaking' was generated in the style of John Martin.
+Most of the second half of the text was generated too.
+See footnotes above.